glaforte/UEPolyhedron/README.md

 * `Spherical` generates texture coordinates by applying a spherical projection.
 This generates texels of non-uniform sizes.
 This UV generation should be used to project one texture map unto the polyhedron.
 This has a known problem at the poles.
 This works well to build planets or asteroids.
 * `Cubic` generates texture coordinates by applying a cubic projection.
 This generates texels of non-uniform sizes and will show seams.
 This works well for props.

+# Disclaimer
+You will need to enable the official UE "ProceduralMeshComponent" plug-in before the Polyhedron plug-in can work.

 # References and Inspiration
 Based on the [Polyhédronisme](https://levskaya.github.io/polyhedronisme/) project.
 Copyright 2019, Anselm Levskaya.